evalisharu/EvalAI/docs/source/contribution.rst

        git fetch upstream
        git checkout master
        git merge upstream/master
-       git checkout -b your-branch-name
+       git checkout -b your-branch-name.

 2. Commit and push code to your branch:

-   -  Commits should be self-contained and contain a descriptive commit message.
+   -  Commits should be self-contained .it must contain a descriptive commit message.
    -  Please make sure your code is well-formatted and adheres to PEP8 conventions (for Python) and the airbnb style guide (for JavaScript).
 For others (Lua, prototxt etc.) please ensure that the code is well-formatted and the style consistent.
-   -  Please ensure that your code is well tested.
+   -  Also ensure that your code is well tested.

       ::

           git commit -a -m “{{commit_message}}”
           git push origin {{branch_name}}

-3. Once the code is pushed, create a pull request:
+3. Once the code is pushed, you can create a pull request:

    -  On your Github fork, select your branch and click “New pull request”.
 Select “master” as the base branch and your branch in